jmeehan16/sstore-doc/source/streamgenerator.rst

 	mvn install

-..Note:: You will need to install mvn if you have not already.
+..
+Note:: You will need to install mvn if you have not already.

 To use the Stream Generator, it is recommended that you use the "stream-generator-v1-jar-with-dependencies.jar."
 A typical use looks like this: